arosecra/brooke/README.md

 	- attempt to standardize image sizes. pad transparency onto images to fill height gap?
 		-need to handle series thumbnails in pipeline

+	- update for responsive
+		- only one page by default when less than 1k width
+		- hide the breadcrumb
+		- figure out what to do with the menu

 ToDo: